Guidance from SBDC Advisors

 EIDL increases & additional purposes of funds

 Small businesses and non-profits impacted by COVID-19 can use these low-interest loans for any normal operating expenses and working capital, including payroll, purchasing equipment, and paying debt.
-In addition, EIDL funds may now also be used to prepay commercial debt and make payments on federal business debt.
+In addition, EIDL funds may be used to prepay commercial debt and make payments on federal business debt.

 There is no prepayment penalty for these 30-year terms, 3.75% interest rate (2.75% for non-profits) loans.
 Loans will have a 24-month repayment deferment.